asathoor/sakila/README.md

 ## Files

 The files more or less do what they're called.
-It's basic CRUD functionality.
+It's the basic **CRUD** functionality.

-action.php
-attacs.md
-db.php
-deleteAction.php
-delete.php
-footer.php
-hackingForm.php
-hackingTest.php
-header.php
-insert.php
-read.php
-seek-action.php
-seek-form.php
-update-action.php
-update.php